lsblakk/pystar/docs/webapp.rst

         >>> c.poll
         <Poll: What is the Weirdest Cookbook Ever?>

-    Because a Poll can have more than one Choice, Django creates the ``'choice_set``' attribute on each ``Poll``.
+    Because a Poll can have more than one Choice, Django creates the ``choice_set`` attribute on each ``Poll``.
 You can use that to look at the list of available Choices, or to create them.

     .. code-block:: python